panbishnoi/industrialai-workorder-management-demo/README.md

 [More details](https://docs.aws.amazon.com/cognito/latest/developerguide/how-to-create-user-accounts.html#creating-a-new-user-using-the-console)

 ## Clean Up
 To avoid further charges, follow the tear down procedure:

-1. On the AWS CloudFormation console or using AWS CDK in the terminal, destroy the stacks that were deployed.
-Some of the S3 buckets, CloudWatch Logs log groups, and Cognito user pools will remain as they will not be empty.
+1. If you deployed using CloudFormation, delete the CloudFormation stack from the AWS console.

+2. If you deployed using CDK directly, destroy the stacks:
 ```bash
 cdk destroy --all
 ```

+3. Some resources may remain after stack deletion:
-2. Delete any Cognito User Pools that you do not wish to keep.
+   - Delete any Cognito User Pools that you do not wish to keep
-2. Delete any CloudWatch Logs log groups that you do not wish to keep.
+   - Delete any CloudWatch Logs log groups that you do not wish to keep
-3. In any S3 buckets that remain that you do not wish to keep, empty the buckets by disabling logging and configuring a lifecycle policy that expires objects after one day.
-Wait a day.
+   - For any S3 buckets that remain, empty them by disabling logging and configuring a lifecycle policy that expires objects after one day
-4. After a day, go back and delete the buckets.
+   - After a day, go back and delete the buckets

 For a comprehensive list of arguments and options, consult the [CDK CLI documentation](https://docs.aws.amazon.com/cdk/v2/guide/cli.html).